nf-core/tools/docs/lint_errors.md

 The following variables are depreciated and fail the test if they are still present:

 * `params.version`
-  * The old method for specifying the pieline version.
+  * The old method for specifying the pipeline version.
 Replaced by `manifest.version`
 * `params.nf_required_version`
   * The old method for specifying the minimum Nextflow version.
 Replaced by `manifest.nextflowVersion`
+* `process.container`
+  * The old method for specifying the dockerhub container address.
+Replaced by `process.container`

 ## Error #5 - Continuous Integration configuration ## {#5}
 nf-core pipelines must have CI testing with Travis or Circle CI.